 - Operate as a sounding board regarding educational needs for faculty, staff, and students regarding the ethical conduct of human subjects research and the IRB review and approval process.

-- Advocate on behalf of the HRPP with USC leadership and members of the research community regarding the ethical conduct of human subjects research and the IRB review and approval process.
+- Advocate on behalf of the HRPP/IRB with USC leadership and members of the research community regarding the ethical conduct of human subjects research and the IRB review and approval process.

 iStar Development Meetings

-Representatives from HRPP, USC IRBs and Children’s Hospital Los Angeles IRB meet with iStar personnel monthly to address iStar upgrades, glitches and solutions.
-Needs for improvement and refinement of the iStar system are identified and logged for discussion at these meetings.
+Representatives from HRPP, USC IRBs and Children’s Los Angeles IRB meet with iStar personnel monthly to address iStar upgrades, glitches and solutions.
+Also, iStar issues and suggestions identified at various stages of the CQI process are addressed and discussed at these meetings.

 Policies and Procedures Review and Updates